89Mods/z80-llm/README.md

 Two UARTs are provided: one for standard output and a second to print a verbose log.

-The schematics and PCB layout files can be found in the folder (TODO)
+The schematics and PCB layout files can be found in the folder `Hardware`.

 ## LLM

 The code to pre-train the LLM was written using libtorch in C++, using custom code for implementation of the attention layers, to make translating it into standalone C easier.
 This code was then supplied with a dataset of book texts and trained on a cloud compute instance containing a RTX4090 that was fed a large budget of 27.16$.
 The resulting LLM is good enough at generating basic, coherent text for the purposes of demonstration.

-This code can be found in the folder (TODO)
+This code can be found in the folder `libtorch_llm`.

 ## Standalone C program